 Got a coastal bridge to retrofit?
 There's an optimal approach for that

-Life-cycle engineering pioneer Prof. Dan Frangopol and former PhD student Alysson Mondoro's research incorporates-for the first time-three most common failure modes for bridges vulnerable to floods, hurricanes and tsunamis into a risk assessment framework to optimize retrofitting strategies.
+Professor Dan Frangopol and former Ph.D. student Alysson Mondoro's research incorporates three most common failure modes for bridges vulnerable to floods, hurricanes and tsunamis into a risk assessment framework to optimize retrofitting strategies